thiago-slb/Swift-Geolocation-Example/README.md

   - Request permissions
   - Get location
   - If the user denied the permission, inform him and let him go to settings
+  - Show your location on the map
+  - Set the zoom (meters from center)